 While being rather expensive they were the only option available for Lamborghini as these were the only tires on the market that could be run virtually flat without risk and still handle the desert heat, the weight load and the high speed a Lamborghini LM002 could inflict on them.

-Back in those days the Jalpa wasn't built at the Lamborghini factory, final assembly yes, but the paint nd bodywork was executed externally, the same method was used on the LM002, in fact the latter came fully mounted from a factory in Spain with final assembly and attention to detail in Sant'Agata to turn it into a real Lamborghini Raging Bull.
+Back in those days the Jalpa wasn't built at the Lamborghini factory, final assembly yes, but the paint and bodywork were executed externally, the same method was used on the LM002, in fact the Irizar factory produced the bodywork and interior (located in Ormaiztegi in the Basque Country, Spain) with final assembly onto the chassis and engine in Sant'Agata to turn it into a real Lamborghini Raging Bull.

 We all know the late Ferruccio Lamborghini was set against racing his cars, but by the time the LM002 was in production he already sold the car company, hence the road to competition was open and a Lamborghini LM002 actually participated in the sixth Rally of the Pharaohs, which ran in Egypt from October 18 to October 28 in 1987, as a lead car.
 Another LM002 was entered in the same race driven by Sandro Munari, but he decided not to start after the team leader had a deadly accident behind the wheel of an offshore powerboat.
 In the 1987 off-road Rally of Greece, Sandro Munari again entered with an official factory, rally-prepared LM002, co-driving with Mario Mannucci, but this rally had its share of problems and in the end a high speed section was removed from the rally, a track the LM002 would surely win, therefore Sandro decided to withdraw from the race.
 Before he withdrew from this race although, the Lamborghini LM002 obtained very good results in the sessions it did compete in.